Stadion Kantrida: History

 After World War II the city of Rijeka and its surrounding area became part of SFR Yugoslavia.
 The stadium was damaged during the Anglo-American bombings of the city, but the local club (now rebranded to SCF Quarnero) kept using the stadium until early 1947, when the stadium went into refurbishing and the club moved to Campo Cellini until 1951.
 The club returned to Stadion Kantrida following the completion of its renovation in 1951 and used it interchangeably with Campo Cellini until the mid-1950s.
 Quarnero changed their name to NK Rijeka in 1954.
 Since the mid-1950s, Stadion Kantrida has served as Rijeka's home ground.

 The stadium was renovated twice, in 1951 and 1958.
 It formerly had a capacity of 25,000, but in 1999 this was reduced to approximately 10,600 (due to the gradual evolution of UEFA safety standards) and floodlights were installed in 1975.
 In August 2012, a new 80m² LED display was installed, the largest in Croatia and one of the ten largest in Europe.
 In December 2013, Adamić press published a monograph that accounts for the first one-hundred years of Stadion Kantrida's history.

-The final Prva HNL match prior to stadium reconstruction was played on 19 July 2015, when the match between Rijeka and Slaven Belupo ended in a 3–3 draw.
+HNK Rijeka's final official match at Kantrida was played on 19 July 2015, when their Croatian First Football League clash against Slaven Belupo ended in a 3–3 draw.
+On 8 September 2018, HNK Rijeka returned to Kantrida, where they hosted Maribor in a friendly match organised by Armada Rijeka, played in front of a capacity crowd of over 10,000.